New model structures for Algebraic Quantum Field Theory

-Benini and Schenkel wondered if homotopy $\Srect$-constancy captures weak $\Srect$-constancy in our sense, as discussed at the end of \cite[Section 3.4]{benini_higher_2019}.
-However, it is not even clear if an strict $\Srect$-constant field theory (Definition \ref{defn_QFTsSatisfyingTimeSliceAxiom}) is homotopy $\Srect$-constant, whereas strict $\Srect$-constancy clearly implies weak $\Srect$-constancy.
+Benini and Schenkel wondered if quasi-strict $\Srect$-constancy captures homotopy $\Srect$-constancy in our sense, as discussed at the end of \cite[Section 3.4]{benini_higher_2019}.
+However, it is not even clear if a strict $\Srect$-constant field theory (Definition \ref{defn_QFTsSatisfyingTimeSliceAxiom}) is quasi-strict $\Srect$-constant, whereas strict $\Srect$-constancy clearly implies homotopy $\Srect$-constancy.
 The main obstruction for this to happen is that the derived counit $\mathbb{L}\mathcal{L}_{\sharp}\mathcal{L}^*\Rightarrow\id$ is not known to be a natural equivalence.
-Hence, we can reformulate \cite[Open Problem 4.14]{benini_higher_2019} as the following list of items: \begin{enumerate} \item[(Q1)] Is homotopy $\Srect$-constancy equivalent to weak $\Srect$-constancy? \item[(Q2)] Does strict $\Srect$-constancy imply homotopy $\Srect$-constancy? \item[(Q3)] Is the derived counit $\mathbb{L}\mathcal{L}_{\sharp}\mathcal{L}^*\Rightarrow\id$ a natural equivalence? \end{enumerate}
+Hence, we can reformulate \cite[Open Problem 4.14]{benini_higher_2019} as the following list of items: \begin{enumerate} \item[(Q1)] Is quasi-strict $\Srect$-constancy equivalent to homotopy $\Srect$-constancy? \item[(Q2)] Does strict $\Srect$-constancy imply quasi-strict $\Srect$-constancy? \item[(Q3)] Is the derived counit $\mathbb{L}\mathcal{L}_{\sharp}\mathcal{L}^*\Rightarrow\id$ a natural equivalence? \end{enumerate}